 Class A Common Stock.
 We will issue shares of our Class A common stock to the public in this offering.
-In addition, we intend to grant equity awards with respect to 17,855 shares of our Class A common stock to our non-employee directors in connection with this offering.
+In addition, we will grant equity awards with respect to 16,670 shares of our Class A common stock to our non-employee directors in connection with this offering.
 Each share of Class A common stock will entitle its holder to one vote and to economic rights (including rights to dividends or distributions upon liquidation), subject to the H&F preference.
 See "- Preferential Distributions to Holders of Preferred Units and Convertible Preferred Stock".
-Following the first anniversary of this offering, subject to certain restrictions, each common unit held by a limited partner of Artisan Partners Holdings will be exchangeable for one share of our Class A common stock and each preferred unit held by a limited partner of Artisan Partners Holdings will be exchangeable for shares of our Class A common stock at the conversion rate or one share of convertible preferred stock.
-Each share of our convertible preferred stock will be convertible into our Class A common stock at the conversion rate at any time
+Following the first anniversary of this offering, subject to certain restrictions, each common unit held by a limited partner of Artisan Partners Holdings will be exchangeable for one share of our Class A common stock at the conversion rate or one share of convertible preferred stock.
+Each share of our convertible preferred stock will be convertible into our Class A common stock at the conversion rate at any time.